Software Engineering: A Modern Approach

 }

-However, getters and setters do not guarantee information hiding.
+However, getters and setters do not ensure information hiding.
 On the contrary, they are a source of information leakage.
-Here’s what John Ousterhout says about these methods (link, Section 19.6):
+John Ousterhout offers the following perspective on these methods (link, Section 19.6):

 Although it may make sense to use getters and setters if you must expose instance variables, it’s better not to expose instance variables in the first place.
 Exposed instance variables mean that part of the class’s implementation is visible externally, which violates the idea of information hiding and increases the complexity of the class’s interface.

-In short: make sure you need to expose a class’s private information.
-If it is really necessary, consider implementing this exposure through getters and setters instead of making the attribute public.
+In essence, carefully consider whether you need to expose a class’s private information.
+If exposure is truly necessary, implementing it through getters and setters is preferable to making the attribute public.

 Furthermore, getters and setters are required by some libraries, such as debugging, serialization, and mock libraries (we will study more about mocks in Chapter 8).